zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 [Msdiv 174] (#msdiv174) {#msdiv174 .ref .msdiv} (15 - 5)

 [APZ 174.1] (#apz174 .1) {#apz174 .1 .ref .apz} "The person who has a certain hull
-Run in all the Divines.”
+Run in all the Divines."
 Hull is a Hull animal in Raghula, Bheshahula, What is, dimensional, optical, shoka, doubt, hulle.
 Ragahula, in any mind Tilt (2-2) 1 and (1-3) SR should be applied)
 The center is the lobby, the root of the Akshala.
 This is a ragm.